GotEmB/Git-Filters/README.md

 Installation
 ------------
 1. Clone this repo.
-2. cd into your cloned directory ‘Git-Filters’.
+2. cd into your cloned directory `Git-Filters`.
-3. source the install_git-filters script.
+3. source the `install_git-filters` script.

-> . ./install_git-filters
+	. ./install_git-filters